-Welcome to the most complete and easily searchable database of RN to BSN degree programs anywhere on the Web.
-It contains 100% of the nationally accredited RN to BSN programs (both CCNE and NLNAC), including all of the online RN-to-BSN programs in the country.
-To learn more about specific RN-BSN bridge programs, contact the schools you are interested in below.
+Welcome to our searchable database of RN to BSN programs!
+Below, we have listed all of the nationally accredited RN to BSN degree programs (both CCNE and NLNAC), including all of the online RN-to-BSN programs available to nurses like you who want to further your education.

-If you want to know more about how a Bachelor's degree can expand your role as a nurse, what a typical RN to BSN curriculum entails, and what you need when you prepare to apply, our registered nurse on staff has written about these topics below.
+If you want to know more about how a Bachelor's degree can expand your role as a nurse, what typical RN to BSN programs are like and what you need when you prepare to apply, our registered nurse on staff has written about these topics below.
 She has also provided insight into how she chose her own RN to BSN program in an effort to share her knowledge and experience.

-As a Registered Nurse, you represent the largest segment of frontline healthcare providers in our nation.
+As a Registered Nurse, you represent the largest segment of front-line healthcare providers in our nation.
 You have many responsibilities as an RN that affect the day to day functioning of the healthcare facility you work in.
 You are tasked with direct patient care, legal documentation, resource management and delegation of duties.
-The quality of your work is directly tied to your patients’ health, as well as to the health of your facility, the profession of nursing as a whole, and the larger systems of healthcare in our nation.
+The quality of your work is directly tied to your patients' health, as well as to the profession of nursing as a whole, which is crucial to the quality of healthcare in our nation.

 By choosing a career as a Registered Nurse, you have already proven that you are dedicated to improving health.
-By choosing to expand your education, you can demonstrate your dedication to improving not just individual health, but the overall healthcare system itself.
+By choosing to expand your nursing education, you demonstrate your willingness to improve the overall healthcare system itself.

-To learn more about your options for attaining your BSN, click on the schools featured below, in order to request program materials.
-You can submit requests to as many schools as you like, and we encourage you to ask for as much information as you need to make a well informed decision.
-An educated nurse is a powerful player in the healthcare system, and we are here to help you achieve your educational goals.
+To learn more, contact the Bachelor of Science in Nursing schools you're interested in to request program materials.
+You can request information from as many schools as you like, which should provide you with the details you need to make a well informed decision.
+An educated nurse is a powerful player in the healthcare system, and we are here to help you become just that.

 According to the Institute of Medicine (IOM) and the Committee on the Quality of Health Care in America (CQHCA), there is a great deal of work to be done on the road to improving the quality of healthcare in our nation.
 According to their 2001 report "Crossing the Quality Chasm: A New Health System for the 21st Century" there are three key recommendations for improvement.